tomkyle/negatives-positive/README.md

 positive -adn -g 2.2 -o gamma-corrected
 ```

-#### Which gamma value to choose?

-**The gamma value is completely up to your taste.** The appropriate gamma value is influenced by these two factors:
+**Which gamma value to choose?** In fact, the gamma value is completely up to your taste.
+An appropriate gamma value will be mainly influenced by these two factors:

 - **The negative density** which results from your film development workflow,
   i.e. its natural contrast and blackness